anvilproject/anvil-portal/content/learn/data-analysts/using-anvil-for-teaching-r-bioconductor.md

 1. Click on the vertical dots in a circle on the top right-hand side.
 1. Click “Share”
-1. Type in name of group created above, with the help of autocomplete. e.g., Bioconductor_PopUps@firecloud.org.
+1. Type in name of the group created above, with the help of autocomplete. e.g., Bioconductor_PopUps@firecloud.org.
 1. Choose “Writer” and check the box “Can compute”
 1. “Save”